Young dairy breeder gives a helping hand

 Her mentor is Peter Gilbert, an Ashburton breeder from Glenalla and Snowfed Farm, who is among half a dozen Canterbury breeders who provided sale calves.

-Miss Thomas, of Waikaia, said the sale had given young breeders an opportunity to buy animals for showing and breeding purposes.
+Miss Thomas said the sale had given young breeders an opportunity to buy animals for showing and breeding purposes.

 The plan was to support the next generation of dairy enthusiasts, she said.